How do I know what classes to take?

 What should I do if I am close to completing my degree and graduating?

 Students are advised to consult with their advisor to see if they meet all graduation requirements prior to submitting a Graduation Application.
-Graduation Application packets are available in Student Affairs, Donaghay Hall, Room 101.
-There is no fee if submitted by the deadline.
-A $35 fee is applicable if submitted by the late deadline.
+Graduation Application packets are available in Student Affairs, DON-101 in Donaghay Hall.
+There is no fee if the application is submitted by the deadline.
+A $35 fee applies if submitted by the late deadline.